 - College graduates who choose programs with a better ROI increase their chances of finding better-paying jobs after graduation.
 They have more disposable income, which helps to fuel the local and regional economy as they pay for goods and services.

 - The graduates also pay more in taxes, which supports infrastructure and government programs that benefit everyone.

-- People who provide a better standard of living for themselves tend to take better care of their health.
+- People who provide a better standard of living for themselves tend to take better care of their health because they can afford it.
 They are more likely to schedule doctor’s appointments for preventive care and see a dentist for checkups.
 Taking preventative care of your health leads to fewer claims on health insurance for major problems.

 - Better income levels also translate to better nutrition, fewer visits to the emergency room, and a lower risk of being involved in an accident.
 Less time away from work means more productivity, which also benefits the economy.

 Choosing the right educational program is more than a matter of finding one that interests you.
-Your degree of choice can provide a number of benefits that you may not see right away.
-If you are wondering why you should be concerned about benefits to the economy from choosing a degree.
-Remember this: If the economy is a healthy one, you will reap the benefits as well.
+Your degree of choice can provide a number of benefits you may not see right away.
+If you are wondering why you should be concerned about benefits to the economy from choosing a degree, remember this — if the economy is a healthy one, you will reap the benefits.